Nunes remains powerful force in Russia probe

 Republicans on the panel, meanwhile, have said that the subpoena power still resides with Nunes.

-Asked over the weekend to respond to CNN's report that Nunes was still overseeing the committee's subpoenas, Rep. Adam Schiff, the top Democrat on the panel and one of the people who first called for the California Republican to recuse himself, said it was true, but he wished it were not the case.
+Asked over the weekend to respond to CNN's report that Nunes was still overseeing the committee's subpoenas, Schiff, one of the people who first called for the California Republican to recuse himself, said it was true, but he wished it were not the case.

 "He does.
 I don't think that he should, given that he has stepped aside or recused himself," Schiff said Sunday on ABC's "This Week."
 "What I have been urging is that we have a committee vote.
 That's a procedure that's provided for in our rules.
 Or that the committee delegate to Mr. Conaway, with advice and consultation with myself.
 That's similar to what the Senate has done, and that's what I recommend we do here."